Tezz

+An unofficial adaptation of the 1975 Japanese film The Bullet Train, the film was released on 27 April 2012 and received mixed reviews, with praise for the premise and action sequences, and criticism for the writing.
+It emerged as a box-office bomb.

 Plot

-Aakash Rana is an illegal immigrant married to British-Indian citizen Nikita living as a successful engineer.
+Aakash Rana is an illegal immigrant married to British-Indian citizen Nikita, who lives as a successful engineer.
 He is eventually caught and deported from the UK, thus crushing his dreams of an ideal life.

 Four years later, Aakash returns with a vengeance on his mind and teams up with his former employees Aadil Khan and Megha to wreak some havoc.
-What follows is a bomb threat on a train and a tense railway control officer Sanjay Raina and anti-terrorism officer Arjun Khanna trying every trick in the book to avert the disaster and to apprehend the culprits.
+What follows is a bomb threat on a train and a tense railway control officer, Sanjay Raina, and anti-terrorism officer, Arjun Khanna, trying every trick in the book to avert the disaster and to apprehend the culprits.
 Sanjay Raina tries his best to save his daughter Piya, and the passengers in the train who are thrown in the mix are police officer Shivan Menon and his team of police force, who are escorting a prisoner on the same ill-fated train.
 Aakash demands 10 million euros to tell them how to disarm the bomb.
 The ministry does not want to give the money, but Khanna convinces them that the money will be given back and is a way to lure the terrorists.

 After following Aakash's instructions and dropping the money in a river, he walks away.
 Megha gets the money and tries to get away.
 She evades the cops after a vicious chase, but unfortunately, she is killed by a van in an intersection.
 Khanna finds out that Khan is one of the bombers and chases him.
 Khan is shot in the leg, but he gets away after jumping from the bridge and landing on a jet ski driven by Aakash.
 Aakash once again demands money and asks it to be left in a dustbin.
 The dustbin falls inward, and Aakash runs away with the money even though the police attempt to pursue him.

 Khanna and his team find out where Aadil is and go to arrest him.
 Aadil commits suicide with a bomb, almost killing Khanna.
 Aakash calls Raina and tells him that a note has been left at a restaurant called Delhi Darbar that tells how to defuse the bomb.
 However, the restaurant catches on fire, and the letter is burnt.
-Aakash visits Nikita and his son, and they arrange to flight out of the UK that night.
+Aakash visits Nikita and his son, and they arrange to fly out of the UK that night.
 Khanna visits Nikita and tells her who her husband is.
 After changing the plan (that they should leave the UK via train because the police have found out about his plan of leaving via plane), he goes to the train station.
 There he sees a video of Raina asking the bomber to call again as the letter was burnt.